What is localization QA? Definition, benefits & best practices

 Ever seen a button on a website with text spilling out of it, or a date format so confusing you weren't sure if you'd booked for January or December?
 That's what happens when Localization QA gets skipped.

 When you are growing your business internationally, translating your product is just the first step.
-What really makes or breaks the user experience is Localization QA (Quality Assurance), the process of making sure your product feels right for users in every market.
+What really makes or breaks the user experience is Localization QA (Quality Assurance): the process of making sure your product feels right for users in every market.

 What is Localization QA?